“It’s Laurie at the trailer park. A space opened up. Do you want me to save it, or are the cops going to let you stay where you are?”

 There is not a whole lot of information about Sian Barbara Allen out there on the Internet.
 She is on Facebook, where she has about 74 friends and seems to post the kinds of things most progressive West Coast moms would post on their pages.
 The material that comes up on a Google search seems to suggest that Allen was a true free spirit of an actress, not in it for the fame and glory but for something more esoteric and personal.

-A clue to this might be her stage name itself.
+A clue to this might be in her stage name itself.
 Allen was born Barbara Susan Pokrass in Reading, PA.
 It would be perfectly normal for an aspiring actress to change a name like that to something more user friendly for any prospective fans, but she chose to come up with a first name so obscure, Sian, that no one can even be sure how to pronounce it.
 Clearly we’re dealing with someone who marches to the beat of her own drummer.

 The plot of “Tall Woman in Red Wagon” is a thick and juicy one.
 Sandra Turkel has called Jim out to the town of Longview, where she lives.
 The paper she works for happens to be owned by her father and managed by her uncle (the editor she’s driving nuts).
 Charlotte Duskey, the missing woman, is also involved with the newspaper.
-After showing up in Longview several months before, Charlotte Duskey not only started working for the paper, but invested a six-figure sum in it as well (back when six figures was more like seven figures).
+After showing up in Longview several months earlier, Charlotte Duskey not only started working for the paper, but invested a six-figure sum in it as well (back when six figures was more like seven figures).
 And now she’s suddenly disappeared and Sandra’s determined to find her.

-Coincidentally, a large stash of cash that belonged to a recently deceased Chicago mobster has gone missing at about the same time Charlotte showed up in Longview, and a man named Harry Stoner (portrayed by guy who played Vincent Bugliosi on Helter Skelter) is looking for both Charlotte and the money.
+Coincidentally, a large stash of cash that belonged to a recently deceased Chicago mobster has gone missing at about the same time Charlotte showed up in Longview, and a man named Harry Stoner (portrayed by the guy who played Vincent Bugliosi on Helter Skelter) is looking for both Charlotte and the money.
 Pretty soon the dead mobster’s son and the duo of Rockford and Turkel are in on the action too, in what amounts to “It’s a Mad, Mad, Mad, Mad World” with the Coppertone Firebird in the lead.

 The Firebird gets put to good use when Jimbo, with Sandra Turkel riding shotgun, decides out of nowhere to back into Harry Stoner’s car at tire screeching speed because it’s been following them all episode and Jim’s just gotten “damned tired” of it.
 You know nobody’s wearing a seat belt in 1974, but amazingly nobody gets whiplash when Rockford’s car backs into the sedan at 40 mph.

-The tension mounts when the man whose car Jimbo has just front ended, Harry Stoner, emerges from the vehicle pretty shaken and flashes a federal badge.
+The tension mounts when the man whose car Jimbo has just front-ended, Harry Stoner, emerges from the vehicle pretty shaken and flashes a federal badge.
 The look on Sandra Turkel’s face is a sad-eyed mask of dread, shame, and loathing for what Jim has just done.

 Though Turkel tags along on all Jim’s capers, their respective modus operandi generally mix like oil and vinegar.
 Turkel is a tenacious journalist whose method of getting information is to corner her interviewee and hammer away with a barrage of terse questions like a reporter would do.
 Rockford is a con man at heart.
 He uses cajolery to get what he wants.